 Glasses aren’t a one-size-fits-all type of gear.
 It isn’t just about the prescription and eyeglass frames, either.
 Several types of glasses exist including monofocal, bifocal and trifocal lenses.
 Not to mention, different varieties of lenses are available that are scratch resistant and even reduce glare.
-Knowing the different types of eyeglasses will make your appointment with us less stressful and make you feel more confident with your decision.
+Knowing the different types of eyeglasses at our local store in San Antonio will make your appointment with us less stressful and make you feel more confident with your decision.

 Despite their name, eyeglasses aren’t always comprised of glass anymore.
 Technological advancements allow you to see the same, if not greater, visual clarity using lenses that are less likely to break.
 Polycarbonate is one material that is impact resistant, making them an excellent option for children or those who play sports.

 Trivex is another option, which is a newer plastic that’s similar to polycarbonate lenses.
 They’re thin, impact-resistant and lightweight.
 They actually correct vision better for some people.

 High-index plastic is the ideal option for people with strong prescriptions.
 These lenses don’t have the thickness that traditional lenses have.
 They are lighter and thinner.